-Salaries and other benefits for senior management will be determined by the Remuneration Committee set up by the Board of Management, but will have due regard to public sector pay policy.
+Salaries and other benefits for senior management will be determined by the Remuneration Committee of the Board of Management who will have due regard to public sector pay policy.

 19.2 Appointment of Staff

 The process for this is included in the Recruitment and Selection policy.